Gerrinator/CMPUT404-assignment-websockets/README.md

 From ws4py

-Copyright (c) 2011-2014, Sylvain Hellegouarch, Abram Hindle All rights reserved.
+Copyright (c) 2011-2023, Sylvain Hellegouarch, Abram Hindle, Gerard van Genderen All rights reserved.

 Redistribution and use in source and binary forms, with or without